kaninnoothep/Teachmate/client/README.md

 </br>

-## 📁 Folder Structure
+## 📁 File/Folder Structure

-The following folders are used to organize the project:
+The following files/folders are used to organize the project:

 `package.json` contains essential information about the project, including commands and dependencies